Traffic Calming Policy

 5. Have a volume greater than 300 vehicles per day (average of weekdays) but not greater than of 4,000 vehicles per day, with limited case by case exception.

-Requests for applications can be made through the City of Greer's Engineering Office by calling 848-2181 or visiting the City of Greer Web Site.
+You can download an application by clicking the link at the bottom of this page.
 The initial application must include the name, address, phone number, and signature of individuals representing 5 separate households supporting the request for traffic calming devices.

 Field & Traffic Studies

 Once an application has been approved, appropriate traffic data collection will begin.
 Traffic volume and speed data will be collected for a period of five weekdays.

 Average daily volume will be calculated using the total volume of vehicles counted over the five day period divided by 5.